The Born Rule and Time-Reversal Symmetry of Quantum Equations of Motion: Introduction

 The Born Rule, being one of the basic principles of quantum physics, establishes a link between a solution of wave equation and the results of observations.
 The Born Rule was proposed in 1926 on the grounds that it complies with the conservation of the number of particles in scattering process \cite{Born}.
 Later, the Born Rule was supplemented by the von~Neumann projection postulate \cite{vNeumann} to describe the results of repeated measurements.

-From the beginning, the Born Rule was perceived as an axiom independent of the equations of motion.
+From the beginning, the Born Rule was perceived as an axiom independent of quantum equations of motion.
 There were numerous attempts to derive the Born Rule from the basic quantum principles.
 For example, a derivation of the Born Rule was discussed in \cite{Deutsch} and later in \cite{Zurek-2003,Zurek-2005,Zurek-2011} within the many-worlds interpretation of quantum mechanics.
 However, this approach was criticized in~\cite{Critical-2008}.
 The Born Rule was obtained in \cite{Aerts} within the concept of hidden measurements, which, however, is not a widely accepted interpretation of quantum mechanics.
-Recently, the Born Rule was derived in \cite{Lesovik} from the unitarity of quantum evolution and an additional axiom of probability conservation.
+Recently, the Born Rule was derived in \cite{Lesovik} from the unitarity of quantum evolution and an additional assumption about probability conservation.

-In this paper, the Born Rule is derived from the basic quantum principles, the time-reversal symmetry and linearity of quantum equations of motion.
-The derivation presented here is based on the following premises:
+In this paper, the Born Rule is derived from the basic quantum principles, namely, time-reversal symmetry and linearity of quantum equations of motion.
+The derivation presented here is based on the following premisses:

-(A) The state of a particle is completely determined by its wave function (WF), which is a solution of quantum equation of motion, for example, the Schroedinger equation;
+($\alpha$) The state of a particle is completely determined by its wave function (WF), which is a solution of quantum equation of motion, for example, the Schroedinger equation;

-(B) It follows from the above principle that the probability density $P$ for a particle to be in some area of space is determined only by the wave function $\psi$ in this area $P=P(\psi)$.
+($\beta$) It follows from the above principle that all properties of the particle, including the probability density~$P$, shall be determined solely by the wave function $\psi$ of the particle, i.\,e.~$P=P(\psi)$.

-Our purpose is to find function $P(\psi)$.
+Our purpose is to find function~$P(\psi)$.